silvermine/videojs-chromecast/README.md

 Then, follow the steps in the "Configuration" section above.

+This plugin's source code uses ES6+ syntax and keywords, such as `class` and `static`.
+If you need to support [browsers that do not support newer JavaScript syntax](https://caniuse.com/es6), you will need to use a tool like [Babel](https://babeljs.io/) to transpile and polyfill your code.

+Alternatively, you can
+`require('@silvermine/videojs-chromecast/dist/silvermine-videojs-chromecast.js')` to use a JavaScript file that has already been polyfilled/transpiled down to ES5 compatibility.

 ### Using the CSS and images

 If you are using SCSS in your project, you can simply reference the plugin's main SCSS